Create-Oldham/Discord-Bot/README.md

 ## Setting up
 Node layer
-Clone the source code from BitBucket
+Clone the source code from Github

 Open the node folder in a command line of your choice